graphistry/graphistry-cli/docs/telemetry.md

 OTEL_COLLECTOR_OTLP_PASSWORD="PQR"   # e.g. Grafana Cloud API Token for OTLP
 ```

-### Example: Self-hosted Prometheus, Jaeger and Grafana instances
+### Example: Deploying with the Packaged Graphistry Local Telemetry Suite

-This is the configuration template for self-hosted instances of telemetry services alongside the OpenTelemetry Collector:
+This is the configuration template for using the Graphistry Local Telemetry Suite alongside the OpenTelemetry Collector:

 ```bash
 ENABLE_OPEN_TELEMETRY=true